Ryan Dickson: Colchester United

 Following an unsuccessful trial spell with his former club Plymouth Argyle, Dickson joined League One club Colchester United on trial prior to signing a one-year contract with the club in July 2013.
 He made his debut for the U's in the opening game of the 2013–14 season, a 1–0 win at Gillingham on 3 August.

 After a sprightly start to his Colchester career, Dickson was knocked back by a debilitating illness in September 2013, leaving him out of action for two months, as he was replaced by Everton loanee Luke Garbutt.
 He recovered to end the season with 35 appearances to his name.

 Crawley Town

 Ryan Dickson was Crawley Town's third signing of the season on a two-year contract after leaving Colchester United.
 Dickson was awarded Crawley Town's player of the season award for the 2014–15 season.

 Yeovil Town

 On 1 July 2015, Dickson joined Yeovil Town on a two-year contract for a nominal fee after requesting to leave Crawley Town.
 He was released by Yeovil at the end of the 2017–18 season.

-Torquay United
+Later career

 On 16 July 2018, Dickson signed for National League South side Torquay United.
 He was signed to play a central midfield role at the club.
+On 31 October 2019, Dickson joined Truro City on loan until January.
+On 26 May 2020, he joined Truro City permanently following his release from Torquay United.

+Coaching career

+In August 2022, Dickson was appointed manager of Torquay U18s.
+He departed the role in September 2023 and moved into the private sector.